iamask/cloudflare-containers-go/WEBINAR.md

 **By now, you've provisioned 200+ AWS resources.**
 **Your app idea?
 Buried under layers of cloud bureaucracy.**

-## Chapter 3: The Cloudflare Plot Twist
+## Chapter 3: The One-Command Fix
+*How Cloudflare changes the game*

 What if… none of that was necessary?